eclipse-kura/kura/_posts/cloud-stacks/2017-04-26-kura-azure.md

 The first step is to create a new Kura Cloud stack.
 From the Kura Gateway Administrative Console:

-- Select *Cloud Services* in the navigation on the left and click *New* to create a new Cloud stack
+- Select *Cloud Connections* in the navigation on the left and click *New Connection* to create a new Cloud connection
-- In the dialog, select `org.eclipse.kura.cloud.CloudService` as the Cloud Service Factory
+- In the dialog, select `org.eclipse.kura.cloud.CloudService` as the *Cloud Connection Factory PID*
-- Enter a *Cloud Service Pid* name like `org.eclipse.kura.cloud.CloudService-Azure`
+- Enter a *Cloud Connection Service PID* name like `org.eclipse.kura.cloud.CloudService-Azure`
 - Press the *Create* button to create the new Cloud stack

 Now review and update the configuration of each Kura Cloud stack component as outline below.